matsim-vsp/matsim-r/README.md

 # MATSIM R support package

-MATSim <https://matsim.org> is an agent-based microsimulation package for large-scape transport simulations.
+[MATSim](https://matsim.org) is an agent-based microsimulation package for large-scale transport simulations.
+It's free software under the terms of the GNU General Public License.
+The user guide to MATSim can be found [here](https://matsim.org/docs/userguide/) and more information regarding the license [here](https://github.com/matsim-org/matsim-libs/blob/master/matsim/LICENSE).

 This package mimics the functionality of the [Python matsim-tools](https://pypi.org/project/matsim-tools) package, and will eventually support standard MATSim networks, plans and events.

-Currently network files are supported, and many summarization plots based on the MATSim standard output_trips file.
+Currently network files as well as many summarization plots based on the MATSim standard output_trips file, counts file and output_persons file are supported.

-One very useful command builds a [SimWrapper](https://vsp.berlin/simwrapper) dashboard from the standard MATSim `output_trips.xml.gz` file:

-- `R -e "matsim::prepareSimwrapperDashboardFromFolder()"`

 This work is preliminary and ongoing -- submissions are welcome!